Stage-Variant Institutions

 → [Concept] Market-Building vs. Market-Preserving

-→ [Application: Development] Applications to China, Europe, the U.S., and Nigeria (How China Escaped the Poverty Trap)
+→ [Application: Development] Examples in China, Europe, the U.S., and Nigeria (How China Escaped the Poverty Trap, Chapter 7)

 Concept Constellation